Post Pharm.D. Education & Training

 SSC = Seton Shoal Creek Hospital

 Research projects completed during the PGY2 residency year require approval of the University Institutional Review Board for Protection of Human Research Subjects (IRB).
 Depending on the project, the Texas Department of State Health Services or the Seton IRB may also need to approve the research project.
 Residents must complete minimum training in human research ethics, as required by each institution.
 It is expected that residents submit a research abstract for a poster presentation at the College of Psychiatric and Neurologic Pharmacists (CPNP) Annual Meeting.
-Residents are also required to participate and present their research at the UT COP Research Excellence Day and the UT Dept. of Psychiatry Scholarly Activities Day.
+Residents are also required to participate and present their research at the UT COP Research Excellence, Dell Medical School Research Day. and the UT Dept. of Psychiatry Scholarly Activities Day.
 A completed research project and written manuscript is a requirement for obtaining a residency certificate.

 The resident will teach in a variety of settings.
 The resident will participate in teaching M-3 students, Dell Medical School (DMS) psychiatry residents and P-2 Students.
 Residents are also expected to serve as the primary preceptor for an advanced practice experiential rotations for a UT Pharm.D. student.
 Participation and completion of in the UT College of Pharmacy Academic Training Program (teaching certificate program) is required of all residents (if not previously completed).

-- UT Pharmacotherapy (OT) Rounds (pharmacy grand rounds) is held on a weekly basis.
+- UT Pharmacotherapy (T) Rounds (pharmacy grand rounds) is held on a weekly basis.
 The resident will present at one PT rounds presentation per year.

 - The UT DMS psychiatry program journal club is held monthly.
 Residents are required to be the primary presenter a minimum of one time during the year.